 My name is Chinbo (pronounced Chin-bo).
 It means "true treasure" and "progressive" in Korean.
-I am a PhD candidate at the University of Michigan.
+I earned my PhD at the University of Michigan.
 My research in American politics addresses political behavior, public opinion, and political incorporation with an emphasis on race, ethnicity, and immigration.
 I use survey and experimental methods in my research.
 I received my B.A. in political science from the University of California, Berkeley.
-In 2018-2019, I will be a Pre-Doctoral Fellow at the University of Pennsylvania’s Center for the Study of Ethnicity, Race, and Immigration through the Vice Provost’s Diversity Pre-Doctoral Fellowship where I plan to expand my research agenda.
+In 2019-2020, I will be a Center for the Study of Democratic Politics Post-Doctoral Fellow at Princeton University.

 My dissertation is a study of the effectiveness of pan-ethnic (e.g., Asian American; Latino/Hispanic) and national origin (e.g., Chinese American; Mexican American) identity appeals on voter turnout, candidate evaluation, and civic participation among Latinos and Asian Americans.
 I explore when and to what extent pan-ethnic identity appeals (e.g., Latino/Hispanic, Asian American) mobilize Latinos and Asian Americans for politics when a significant proportion of them prefer their national origin identities (e.g., Chinese American; Mexican American).
 In response to this phenomenon, I build a theoretical argument that connects these varying identity appeals to key markers of the immigrant socialization, including: nativity status, length of residence in the U.S., immigrant generational status, English proficiency, and experiences with discrimination.
 By leveraging a series of randomized survey experiments, I find mirroring and differential factors across Latinos and Asian Americans that speak to the unique paths to politicization of the two groups.